Definitely-not-AWS-Workshops/workshop-1-blog/content/3-Preparation/2-Terraform-Live-Repository/_index.md

 git push --set-upstream origin main
 ```

 **11.** The GitHub repository after the first commit.
-We would later push Terraform module implementations from the local repository and remove *.gitkeep*.
+You would later push Terraform module implementations from the local repository and remove *.gitkeep*.

 ![0004](/images/3/2/0004.svg?featherlight=false&width=100pc)